shuozhixu/FLAM2020-GSFE/README.md

 # GSFE curves

-Here, we calculate the generalized stacking fault energy (GSFE) curves on {110}, {112}, {123} planes in CrMoNbTa and CrNbTaW.
-Since there are three types of planes and two HEAs, you need to prepare six directories on your local computer and on Pod, respectively.
+Here, we calculate the generalized stacking fault energy (GSFE) curves on {110}, {112}, and {123} planes in CrMoNbTa, CrNbTaW, and MoNbTaW.
+Since there are three types of planes and three HEAs, you need to prepare nine directories on your local computer and on Pod, respectively.

 ## {110} GSFE curves in CrMoNbTa